 Luckily, there are plenty of ways to step up your game.

-Keyword research is generally reserved for SEOs.
+Keyword research is generally reserved as an SEO function.
 And I’ll admit: It’s pretty nerdy.
 But by using some basic keyword research strategies, you can drive sales by entering the mindset of your customers.

 The Worst Keyword Targeting Mistake You Can Make: Slapping the same popular keyword on every single one of your web pages – this isn’t the strategy you’re looking for.